gregorybloom/resume/README.md

 Malware identification and analysis (detection signatures, detection/clean regexes, decoding, code analysis)

-Team onboarding, incident handling, process development for new teams and their requirements
+Team training, onboarding, incident handling, process development for new teams and their requirements

 Documentation, automation, and improving team effectiveness through prioritization and training